codistica/codistica-js/CONTRIBUTING.md

 yarn build
 yarn test
 ```
-(NOTE: The repository has to be built for tests to work, thats why
+*(NOTE: The repository has to be built for tests to work, thats why
-yarn test by itself won't work).
+yarn test by itself won't work.)*

 ### Tests locations
 Tests are located under the ```__Tests__``` file of each package, having the same